 - Be patient.
 If you’re looking for something specific, don’t be afraid to return to the same store a few times and leave empty-handed when your item isn’t there.

 - Relax… and dig.
 By their nature, thrift stores are small and crowded.
 That’s okay, it just means it will take a little more time to find what you’re looking for.
-But when you get a cashmere sweater for $4, it’s well worth it.
+But when you find a really inexpensive travel skirt, it’s worth it.

 - Be friendly.
 Everyone who’s worked in a customer service position knows what a big difference one nice person can make in your day.
 Besides, being nice pays off; in return for your smile, the person checking you out might tell you about an upcoming sale on fleeces like the one you’re buying.